travellings-link/travellings/en_US/README.md

 ## Introduction

 **Travellings** project was established on March 12th, 2020.
-Its name came from the open network(kai wang) and Travellings is a "web-roll-like" friend link relay project.
+Its name came from the open network("kai wang" in Chinese) and Travellings is a "web-roll-like" friend link relay project.

 The more the websites which join this friend link relay are, the larger the scale of friend link relay and websites traffic sharing is.